 Keep Yourself Safe

-- Walk with confidence.
-Keep your head up and know where you are going.
+- Walk with confidence – keep your head up, look around, and know where you are going

-- Call a friend.
-Let someone know where you are going.
+- Call a friend – let someone know where you are going and when you expect to arrive

-- Stay visible.
-Stick to well-lit areas and don’t wear dark clothing at night.
+- Stay visible – stick to well-lit areas and avoid wearing dark clothing at night if possible

-- Only essentials.
-Carry only the necessary identification, money, or cards that you need.
+- Only essentials – carry only the necessary identification, money, or cards you need

-If you are approached, verbally threatened or physically assaulted, you can avoid further confrontation by giving the perpetrator the property they want.
+If you are approached, verbally threatened, or physically assaulted you may avoid further confrontation by giving the perpetrator the property they want.

-Do Not Engage in the altercation as it increases your chance of getting physically harmed as escalates the situation further.
-Safety is priority #1.
-Try to take note of what the suspect(s) looks like and their direction of travel.
+Do not engage in the altercation as it may increase your chances of being physically harmed and could further escalate the situation.
+Your safety is the #1 priority.
+If possible, take note of what the suspect(s) looks like and their direction of travel.

 - Turn outdoor lights on

-- Close the garage door & any gates
+- Close the garage door and any gates

-- Close & lock your home’s windows & doors (even if you live in a small town)
+- Close and lock your home’s windows and doors (even if you live in a small town)

 - Double check vehicles are locked, keys are removed, and no valuables have been left inside